sassoftware/viya4-monitoring-kubernetes/samples/tls/logging/README.md

 ### Secrets for In-Cluster TLS

-The standard deployment script for the logging components use these TLS secrets for the TLS certificates that handle interactions between components:
+The standard deployment script for the logging components use these Kubernetes secrets for the TLS certificates that handle interactions between components:

 * `es-rest-tls-secret`
 * `es-transport-tls-secret`